cryptlex/lexactivator-go/README.md

 # lexactivator-go
-LexActivator API wrapper for Go
+LexActivator - Go licensing library

 Refer to following for documentation: